harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

 ### Authentication

 This establishes a fundamental authentication mechanism for the http endpoint.
-The username:password, encoded in base64 or bearer token should be placed either within the 'credentials' field or as a file path in the 'credentialsFile' field.
+The username:password, encoded in base64 or bearer token should be placed either within the `credentials` field or as a file path in the `credentialsFile` field.
-It's important to note that `credentials` and `credentialsFile` are two options that cannot be used simultaneously
+It's important to note that `credentials` and `credentialsFile` are two options that cannot be used simultaneously.

 <table>
   <tr>